shirleyzhang2/CS330-Project/README.md

 The original model has a predict_exact_match of 48.4846, while the finetuned model has a predict_exact_match of 77.2986 which is a significant improvement.

+Also, the finetuned model is less sensitive to different wordings, which is consistent with other experiments.
+The original model has a standard deviation of 2.1100, while the finetuned model has a standard deviation  of 0.4707.
+The original model has a best predict_exact_match of 54.50 (6% headroom from 48.4846), while the finetuned model has a best predict_exact_match of 77.79% (0.5% headroom from 77.2986%).

 #### Experiment v1
 A validation set is added to track the model's performance on unseen tasks.
 Both training and validation loss for this model are decreasing as training proceeds which is a good sign.